booqable/wordpress-plugin/readme.txt

 == Installation ==

 1. Install the Booqable Booking plugin in your Wordpress admin by going to *'Plugins / Add New'* and  searching for *'Booqable'*,  **(or)** If doing a manual install, download the plugin and unzip into your `/wp-content/plugins/` directory.
-2. Activate the the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 = Configuration =

 1. Signup for an account at https://booqable.com if you haven't already.
-2. Enable the `Store add-on` in the add-ons section.
+2. Enable the `Shop add-on` in the add-ons section.
 3. Start adding your inventory in the Booqable backoffce app.
 4. Setup your company name in the Booqable plugin settings in Wordpress.
-5. Activate the cart widget and configure your desired settings.
-5. Create a Wordpress **Post** or **Page** and embed the Booqable Add to Cart button by using the shortcode: `[booqable_product id=1]` (Go to the add-on settings in your Booqable account to find the shortcodes for each product and more options to pass to the shortcode).
+5. Create a Wordpress **Post** or **Page** and embed a product, product detail, product button and/or product list component

 == Screenshots ==

 1. Booqable order interface.
 2. Booqable planner.
-3. Booking plugin integrated into Wordpress.
-4. Secure Booqable hosted checkout.

 == Changelog ==

-= 1.0.1.beta =
-* Improve security
-* Add documentation

-= 1.0.0.beta =
+= 2.0.0.beta =
 * First beta release